A generalisation of the deformation variety: Extending the deformation variety: Overview

+In this paper we define and then prove properties of a generalisation of the deformation variety, which solves these problems of degenerate tetrahedra and dependence on the triangulation whilst retaining many useful properties of the deformation variety, in particular, a map to the representation variety. \\

-To solve these problems, we move to a more general setting, replacing dihedral angles in $\C \setminus \{0,1\}$ with dihedral angles in $\C((\zeta)) \setminus \{0,1\}$, formal Laurent series in a variable $\zeta$, which allow tetrahedra to be degenerate whilst retaining some extra information.
-The following definition is the same as definition 1.3 in Ohtsuki \cite{ohtsuki97}:
+The first step, in Section \ref{tree}, is to move to a more general setting, replacing dihedral angles (i.e. cross ratios) in $\C \setminus \{0,1\}$ with dihedral angles in $\C((\zeta)) \setminus \{0,1\}$, formal Laurent series in a variable $\zeta$.
+This allows tetrahedra to be degenerate whilst retaining enough information to develop through them, and so define a developing map.
+Ohtsuki~\cite{ohtsuki97} uses a similar idea to describe the shape of a tree on which the fundamental group of a manifold acts in the Culler-Shalen construction associated to an ideal point.
+The elements of the field $\C((\zeta)) \setminus \{0,1\}$ can be viewed as the ends of a tree, the Bruhats-Tits building for $\text{GL}(2,\C((\zeta)))$.
+Also see Serre \cite{serre_trees}.\\

+In this setting the ends of the tree (which are Laurent series) correspond to cusps in the universal cover of the manifold, and so the cross ratio associated to an ideal tetrahedron should be a Laurent series as well.
+In the case of an ideal point we expect tetrahedra to be degenerate, which corresponds to cross ratios with first non-zero term $\zeta^k z_k$ for $k>0$ and $z_k \in \C$.
+In general, we would expect the Laurent series to continue with infinitely many further terms for higher powers of $\zeta$.\\

+In our case we may also have degenerate tetrahedra, but they do not necessarily come from an ideal point.
+In Section \ref{LLR_ex_part_1} for example, there is generally no way to approach the degenerate shapes from non-degenerate shapes.
+We also want our extension of the deformation variety to be a finite dimensional complex variety, and so we do not want to deal with cross ratios being Laurent series with infinitely many complex coefficients.
+Instead, the idea is to consider only the first non-zero term (``lowest order term'') of a Laurent series (in fact we will only use cross ratios of the form $z$, $\zeta z$ and $\zeta^2 z$ to describe degenerate tetrahedra).
+It turns out that in good situations, the lowest order terms of the cross ratios are enough to determine the developed positions of vertices of tetrahedra, and therefore the developing map, up to lowest order.
+Making this idea precise is the main purpose of Section \ref{tree}.\\

+In Section \ref{The extended deformation variety} we consider the subset of edges of a given triangulation that are supposed to be of ``zero length'', meaning that the vertices at each end are meant to be in the same place under the developing map.
+These must satisfy a certain condition (``no bad loops''), and given this condition we construct a normal surface (which we call a ``horo-normal surface'') surrounding the zero length edges.
+In fact we can see the surface as the boundary of a neighbourhood of the complex generated by the zero length edges.
+The horo-normal surface and the set of zero length edges determine each other, and so record the same data.
+The surface cuts the manifold $M$ into inside and outside regions, and in the case that the lift of the inside region is connected in $\til{M}$ we say that the surface is ``porous''.\\